-The seminar will focus on 1) direct proof-term construction in cubical type theory with computer-based type checker; 2) solving home assignments in cubical type checker; 3) make people writing cubical code; 4) writing lecture notes by students in LaTeX; 5) making small course project as the final task (could be porting some library or theory from Agda or even formalizing a new part of mathematics); 6) gather smart people together; 7) have fun.
+The seminar will focus on 1) direct proof-term construction in cubical type theory with computer-based type checker; 2) solving home assignments in cubical type checker; 3) helping people write cubical code; 4) writing lecture notes by students in LaTeX; 5) making small course project as the final task (could be porting some library or theory from Agda or even formalizing a new part of mathematics); 6) gathering smart people together; 7) having fun.

 The HoTT Book

-While this seminar will try to follow HoTT book as a main source, I will try to give some parts, not present in HoTT, such as algebraic topology or higher category theory.
-On the other hand I will miss some parts from HoTT.
+While this seminar will try to follow HoTT book as a main source, I will try to give some theory not present in HoTT, such as algebraic topology or higher category theory.
+On the other hand, I will skip some parts from HoTT.
 Please treat this course as author's one, but heavily inspired by HoTT book and cubical type checkers.

-What is cubical type theory and why it is important?
-The cubical type theory is a theory in which univalence axiom by Voevodsky has computational interpretation.
+What is a cubical type theory and why is it important?
+The cubical type theory is a theory where univalence axiom by Voevodsky has computational interpretation.
 There are several type checkers which use different flavors of cubical type theory while sharing the same concept.
 Most notable stable implementations are: 1) agda --cubical; 2) cubicaltt; 3) cubicaltt/hcomptrans; 4) yacctt; 5) RedPRL.
-We will show differences between them and students are free to choose type checker of their favor (for home assignments), but at learning classes (joint hackathon) I will use cubicaltt flavor I most experienced with.
+We will show differences between them, and students are free to choose the type checker of their flavor (for home assignments), but at learning classes (joint hackathon) I will use cubicaltt flavor I most experienced with.